Kansas Criminal Appeals and Appellate Attorney Paul Cramm

 Kansas City Criminal Appeals Attorney

-If you need to appeal your felony criminal conviction or sentence to the Kansas State Court of Appeals, or if you need a petition for further review to the Kansas Supreme Court, contact my Johnson County criminal defense law firm for a free consultation to discuss the best strategies for your criminal appeal.
+If you need to appeal your felony criminal conviction or sentence to the Kansas State Court of Appeals, or if you need a petition for further review to the Kansas Supreme Court, contact my Johnson County criminal defense law firm for an initial consultation to discuss the best strategies for your criminal appeal.

 The Differences Between Trial and Appeal

 Appellate practice is complicated: the deadlines and procedure to properly docket a matter for appeal are entirely different than the procedures involved in handling the case at the district court level.
 Failure to comply with mandatory deadlines and procedure or failure to document incorporation of essential pleadings, transcripts and evidence into the Record On Appeal (ROA) can result in outright denial by the Court of Appeals.

 Moreover, understanding the law and identifying potential errors is only the first step in a long and demanding journey through the appellate judicial system.
 Communicating subtle legal and factual distinctions to the panel in a compelling yet concise manner is a skill few lawyers truly possess.

 Preserving the Record and Identifying Issues for Appeal

 “Objection you honor!”
 How many times have those 3 words been uttered on television and in movies?
 But this Hollywood formality is actually the heart and sole of a successful appeal.
 In many cases, if the lawyer responsible for trying a criminal case does not verbally interject an objection – at the specific moment the improper question is asked or the prejudicial comment is made – the Court of Appeals will not even consider that issue on appeal.